BlueQuartzSoftware/SimulationIO/Documentation/SimulationIOFilters/Export3dSolidMesh.md

 It is required to use the filter "Reverse Triangle Winding" before creating the STL files for using Netgen flter.

 ##### Gmsh #####
 Gmsh is used to create a volume mesh from STL files of individual grains.
 All the STL files should be present in the directory mentioned in the "Path" field.
 "STL File Prefix" should be the same that was used for creating the STL files.
-File name of the merged mesh is gmsh.msh and is created in the directory mentioned in the "Path" Field.
+File name of the merged mesh is gmsh.xxx and is created in the directory mentioned in the "Path" Field.
+The extension of the merged mesh depends on the **Mesh File Format** that user uses.
+ABAQUS input file can be created from this filter by using the "inp" option.

 ## Parameters ##
 | Name | Type | Description |